 Color has always been one of my favorite subjects to talk about.
-As an artist, I personally believe that color is the greatest gift to humankind and the most emotive, perhaps.
-My fascination with color goes back to my childhood, I could never be thankful enough for the rainbow-colored balloons or the bright yellow sunflowers, or even the 64 shades of beautiful crayons my dad would buy me.
+As an artist, I believe that color is the greatest gift to humankind and the most emotive, perhaps.
+My fascination with color goes back to my childhood, I could never be thankful enough for the rainbow-colored balloons the bright yellow sunflowers, or even the 64 shades of beautiful crayons my dad would buy me.
 However, as I grew up to study art and design year after year, I realized that color is not as simple as it seems to the eye.

 With colors, you can set a mood, attract attention, or make a statement.
 You can use color to energize or to cool down.
 By selecting the right color scheme, you can create an ambiance of elegance, warmth, or tranquility, or you can convey an image of whimsical youthfulness.

 Color can be your most potent branding element if you learn to use it effectively.
 And that is why I have come to believe that color is a science, as complex as any and an understanding of it is a highly developed skill.
 And it is because of this very fascination with color, that I have seasoned for more than half of my life, that I choose to extensively and passionately write about it.

 As I mentioned earlier, colors affect us in numerous ways, both mentally and physically.
 An intense red color has been shown to raise blood pressure, while a blue color has a calming effect.
 If we talk about design specifically, being able to use colors consciously and harmoniously can help you create spectacular results.

 As designers, artists, and even businesses, we have a powerful ally in color.
 It can let us work towards several different goals.
 You can use it to strengthen or highlight an idea, to provoke an emotional response from the user or client, or to draw attention to a specific part of your design.
 This is, of course, in addition to making your design aesthetically pleasing to the eye.